oldCodeBase/SnapKitUI/README.md

-# Work with the SnapKit fraemowork.
+# Work with the SnapKit framework.